vitaliy-bobrov/Angular-HMR/readme.md

 ## How it works
 This will inject the new controller / template then reload the state in UI Router

+### Note
+If you are using es2015 classes for controllers/services Angluar version should be >= 1.5.0 according to $injector.invoke bug.

 Your app structure should be something like: